Dispersive cavity-mediated quantum gate between driven dot-donor nuclear spins: Dispersive nuclear spin gate

 Evolving for twice the time $t_{\sqrt{i\mathrm{SWAP}}}$ yields an $i\mathrm{SWAP}$ gate ($t_{i\mathrm{SWAP}}=\pi /(2\zeta_{\nu\nu\perp})$):

 The theoretical prediction of the two possible quantum gates assuming fully coherent evolution is a promising result but in practice, it matters whether the gates can be realized in an actual device in the presence of decoherence.
-In order to answer this question we run numerical simulations accounting for charge decay and dephasing, electron spin decay and dephasing as well as microwave resonator photon decay.
+In order to answer this question we run numerical simulations accounting for charge decay and dephasing, electron spin decay and dephasing, as well as microwave resonator photon decay, while the intrinsic nuclear spin decay and dephasing is not included because the corresponding timescale \cite{steger2012,pla2013,saeedi2013,muhonen2014} are orders of magnitude longer than those reported for the aforementioned decoherence processes.
 Solving the Lindblad master equation for the full system including the two QDD systems coupled to the microwave resonator would require large computational resources due to the large Hilbert space.
 To circumvent this problem we developed an effective decoherence model.
 The detailed description of the construction of the model is provided in Appendix~\ref{app:effective decoherence model} and can be summarized as follows: First, the master equation for a single QDD system coupled to the microwave resonator is solved for initial density matrices restricted to the nuclear spin subspace with zero resonator photons.
-Then effective decoherence rates assuming a three level model including the the two nuclear spin qubit states and a leakage state are extracted from these results.
-We demonstrate that an effective Hamiltonian describing the interaction of the nuclear spin of the QDD system with the microwave resonator mode combined with the effective coherence rates reproduces the decoherence dynamics of the full with high accuracy on the time scale of interest.
+Then effective decoherence rates assuming a three level model including the two nuclear spin qubit states and a leakage state are extracted from these results.
+We demonstrate that an effective Hamiltonian describing the interaction of the nuclear spin of the QDD system with the microwave resonator mode combined with the effective coherence rates reproduces the decoherence dynamics of the full system with high accuracy on the timescale of interest.
 This justifies applying the effective decoherence model to the larger setup with the nuclear spin of two QDD system coupled to the microwave resonator.